sqville/ville.Wax/readme.md

 **First Milestone - Pre 1.0 releases**
 * A single project and corresponding skeleton that successfully builds to multiple platforms
 * Function over look and feel
 * No addons.
-All code is contained within the Application.js file and project's local theme files (which extends the Indigo theme)
+All code is contained within the project's files

 <!-- LICENSE -->
 ## License